-UCSD Extension's Professional Certificate in Teaching English to Speakers of Other Languages (TESOL) offers coursework online and in-class.
+UCSD Extension's Professional Certificate in Teaching English to Speakers of Other Languages (TESOL) offers coursework online.
 This program allows participants to acquire the specialized training and skills needed for a successful career teaching English as a second language, either in the U.S. or in another country.

 The program provides the major competencies and knowledge necessary to be a specialist in the TESOL field, with a focus on the development of practical classroom skills and effective teaching techniques, plus a foundation in second-language acquisition theory.
 Each class covers concepts, methods, techniques, materials, and resources directly applicable to the classroom.
 The courses will be as useful to the experienced second language teacher as well as the novice.